 Term Puzzle (Unit) Content Autumn 1: Being Me in My World Includes understanding my own identity and how I fit well in the class, school and global community.
 Jigsaw Charter established.
-Autumn 2: Celebrating Difference Includes anti-bullying (cyber and homophobic bullying included) and understanding Spring 1: Dreams and Goals Includes goal-setting, aspirations, who do I want to become and what would I like to do for work and to contribute to society Spring 2: Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices, sleep, nutrition, rest and exercise Summer 1: Relationships Includes understanding friendship, family and other relationships, conflict resolution and communication skills, bereavement and loss Summer 2: Changing Me Includes Relationships and Sex Education in the context of coping positively with change
+Autumn 2: Celebrating Difference Includes anti-bullying (cyber and homophobic bullying included) and understanding Spring 1: Dreams and Goals Includes goal-setting, aspirations, who do I want to become and what would I like to do for work and to contribute to society Spring 2: Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices, sleep, nutrition, rest and exercise

+Summer 1: Relationships Includes understanding friendship, family and other relationships, conflict resolution and communication skills, bereavement and loss Summer 2: Changing Me Includes Relationships and Sex Education in the context of coping positively with change

-At Flanderwell Primary School we allocate 45 minutes to PSHE each week in order to teach the PSHE knowledge and skills in a developmental and age-appropriate way.
+At Flanderwell Primary School we allocate 45 minutes (time) to PSHE each week in order to teach the PSHE knowledge and skills in a developmental and age-appropriate way.
 These explicit lessons are reinforced and enhanced in many ways:

-- Assemblies and collective worship.

-- Praise and reward systems.

-- Learning Charters.

-- Through relationships child to child, adult to child and adult to adult across the school
+Assemblies, praise and reward system, Learning Charter, through relationships child to child, adult to child and adult to adult across the school.
 We aim to 'live' what is learnt and apply it to everyday situations in the school community.